 Before Walker Tape, he was a metal smith in the Navy for 15 years where he learned many of the leadership skills that he has put into practice at Walker Tape.
 In the Navy, lives depend on you knowing and doing your job.
 He took his work seriously and moved up in the ranks.
 After leaving the Navy, he bought his own semis and drove until about 2008 when the recession started.
-At that point, he sold the trucks and went to a temp service that sent him to work at Walker Tape for 2 weeks.
+At that point, he sold the trucks and went to a temp service.
+They sent him to work at Walker Tape for 2 weeks.
 He felt very comfortable here so he requested to come to Walker any time there was an opening.
 After six months, management sat him down and asked if he wanted a job.
 Thankfully, he said yes.

-He’s still a student and always will be
+Dan is still a student and always will be

 He started making machines and found ways to make our bottling department more efficient.
 Because of his excellent work, he was promoted to the position of Production Manager which was his role until this last Fall when he was promoted to General Manager.
-During this time, he has been been able to work with Brent to refine his skills.
+During this time, he has been able to work with Brent to refine his skills.
 He says he’s still a student and always will be.
-He loves working with his hands and being creative.
+Dan loves working with his hands and being creative.
 Working with machines lets him do both.

 Culture is Key

 The first thing he noticed when working at Walker was that the ownership always walked around to say good morning to everyone in the building.
 Everyone was treated like a person, not like a number.
 He was used to a military environment so it took him a while to truly get used to the relaxed atmosphere.
 And to a place where ideas and opinions count and people are recognized for what they do.
 That same culture carries into his new role.